hammadojh/web_course/term_project.md

 ## Project Phases Details

 ### 1. Team Formation
-- Create a new group in blackborad common section with all team members.
+- Join a group in blackborad common section with all team members.
 - Fill the team contract form after you create a group in BB (https://forms.office.com/r/2LbQWckmv8)
 - All Team members should be in the same section.
 - Each team should consist of 5 members.